kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

 5. Move the two new downloaded files to the `%APPDATA%\TurtleCoin` folder.

-6. Start `TurtleCoind.exe` or the GUI like you normally do.
+6. Start `TurtleCoind.exe` or the GUI wallet like you normally do.

 7. See [Expected Results](#ExpectedResults) section below.